 - 2. [30 pts] The stub file HW02.rkt provides a detailed description of how to develop the function cross (and supporting function cross-help) that consumes a number-list and a symbol-list and produces a number-symbol-pair-list where a number-symbol-pair is represented by a two element list containing a number and a symbol. - 3.
 [30 pts] The stub file HW02.rkt provides a detailed description of how to develop the function merge (and supporting function merge-help) that consumes two ascending (technically non-descending) number-lists and merges them to form an ascending number-list. - 4.
 [10pts] The ubiquitous Fibonacci function defined by the trivial fib program given in the stub tile HW02.rkt is interminably slow (exponential running time) for large inputs.
-Develop a Racket function fastfib that consumes a natural number input n, produces the same answer as the fib function defined in the stub file, and runs in linear time (assuming that the primitive addition operation runs in constant time, which fails for very large n).
-Hint: write a help function fastfibHelp that accumulates the result in an accumulator argument performing essentially the same computation as an imperative program relying on a loop that maintains fib(k-1) and fib (k-2) in mutable variables as k increases from 2 to n.
-The poor efficiency the trivial functional program for fib is due to the fact that it repeatedly computes the Fibonacci function for small k exponentially many times. - Show Type Contracts, Purpose Statements, Examples, and Template Instantiations for fastFibHelp and fastFib.
-(The answers for the Template Instantiations can vary; only the salient features (primarily recursive calls) are matter.) - O As usual testing comes for free given that you provided input-output examples.
+Develop a Racket function fastfib that consumes a natural number input n, produces the same answer as the fil function defined in the stub file, and runs in linear time (assuming that the primitive addition operation runs in constant time, which fails for very large n).
+Hint: write a help function fastfibHelp that accumulates the result in an accumulator argument performing essentially the same computation as an imperative program relying on a loop that maintains fib(k-1) and fib(k-2) in mutable variables as k increases from 2 to n.
+The poor efficiency the trivial functional program for fib is due to the fact that it repeatedly computes the Fibonacci function for small k expone ntially many times. - a.
+Show Type Contracts, Purpose Statements, Examples, and Template Instantiations for fastFibHelp and fastFib.
+(The answers for the Template Instantiations can vary; only the salient features (primarily recursive calls) are matter.) - b.
+As usual testing comes for free given that you provided input-output examples.
 Make sure that after you run your program that no source code text (definitions of fastFib and fastFibHelp) is shaded in the DrRacket definitions panel.
-Such shading indicates a failure to evaluate the shaded expressions in any test cases.

-5. Optional problem for extra credit: [50 pts]
+Such shading indicates a failure to evaluate the shaded expressions in any test cases. - Optional problem for extra credit: [50 pts (a challenging problem)]

 The Fibonacci function fib is defined in the stub for Problem 4 in HW02.rkt.
-The naive program for computing fib coded in the file HW02.rkt runs in exponential time, i.e. the running time for (fib n) is proportional to C\2^n for some constant C. It is straightforward to write a program that computes (fib n) in time proportional to n as assigned in Problem 4.
-Your challenge is to write a program that computes (fib n) in log n time assuming that all multiplications and additions take constant time (which is unrealistic for large n).
-More precisely, your program should compute (fib n) using only O(log n) addition and multiplication operations (less than C\log n operations for some constant C).
+The naive program for computing fib coded in the file HW02.rkt runs in exponential time, i.e. the running time for $(fib\ n)$ is proportional to $Cb^n$ for some proportionality constant C and base b > 1.
+It is straightforward to write a program that computes $(fib\ n)$ in time proportional to n as assigned in Problem 4.
+Your challenge is to write a program that computes $(fib\ n)$ in $log\ n$ time assuming that all multiplications and additions take constant time (which is unrealistic for large n).
+More precisely, your program should compute $(fib\ n)$ using only $O(log\ n)$ addition and multiplication operations (less than $Clog\ n$ operations for some constant C).